anderspitman/graph_coloring_ga/log.md

   length becomes longer.
 * I'm assuming the population is always supposed to be the exact same size from generation to generation?

+# 2018-02-06

+* Encoding needs to represent nodes, not edges